3SConsult/PT3S/sphinx_docs/examples.rst

 Example 1: Interactive Map and Network Color Diagram
 ----------------------------------------------------

-This example demonstrates how GeoDataFrames (gdfs) created by PT3S can be used to create an interactive map with Folium, generate a printable output of this map and plot a network color diagram using PT3S.
+This example demonstrates how GeoDataFrames (gdfs) created by PT3S can be used with geopandas' explore for interactive maps with folium/leaflet.js and with geopandas' plot with matplotlib.

 You can view the Notebook `here <Example1.html>`_.